vilisimo/cookme/docs/installation.md

+## Note
+Since the project is already deployed, the settings reflect that.
+To fiddle around with the project, it's best to look at the older commits or commit history to see what's changed and how to develop purely on local machine.

 ## Installation
-As the project is fairly simple and only a few packages were used, installation should be pretty straightforward on all OS'es.
-Instructions are for OS X & Linux distributions, though Windows should be fairly similar as well.
+Instructions are for OS X & Linux distributions.
+However, Windows set-up should be relatively similar.

 1. Open terminal.
 2. Ensure that Python 3.6 is installed: